UCSD-ECEMAE-148/fall-2025-final-project-team-7/README.md

   * We solved this by exponentially scaling the error angle between the car and the robot which increased the angle of correction needed when the robot was father away thereby reducing the angle of correction necessary when the robot was closer
 * The blink detection algorithm was too sensitive and would trigger on any red light, not just hazard lights on stopped vehicles.
   * To address this, we converted the bird’s eye camera image to HSV color space to isolate red pixels, applied region-of-interest filtering to focus on potential hazard lights, analyzed temporal brightness changes across frames, and confirmed the blink frequency using a fast Fourier transform (FFT).
 Only when all three conditions were met did the system send the release signal to the mechanic vehicle, significantly reducing false positives while reliably detecting stopped vehicles with blinking hazard lights.
-* Our Nice-To-Have goal is to integrate the existing lane detection system (from https://gitlab.com/ucsd_robocar2/ucsd_robocar_lane_detection2_pkg) with the mechanic system to enable lane following.
+* When we were integrating the existing lane detection system (from https://gitlab.com/ucsd_robocar2/ucsd_robocar_lane_detection2_pkg) with the mechanic system to enable lane following, we encountered a lot of issues.
 Ideally, lane following is activated when the bird’s-eye camera detects a blinking light and remains active until a car is detected.
 Although the code integration is complete, we encountered an issue where the camera cannot simultaneously run both the Roboflow detection pipeline and the lane detection pipeline.
 The most likely cause is that the Roboflow detection node creates its own camera pipeline, while the lane detection node also attempts to subscribe directly to the camera, leading to conflicts between the two nodes.
-    * Possible solution: Introduce a dedicated camera node that publishes raw RGB image data.
-Both the lane detection node and the car detection (Roboflow) node will then subscribe to this shared image topic, allowing them to process the same camera data independently without pipeline conflicts.
+    * Solution: Instead of using the Roboflow model, we rebuild a yoloV8 model and use that in the camera_publisher to avoid conflicts.
+* The second main issue of integrating the existing lane detection system is the oscillation between lane following and car navigation.
+    * To solve that, we disabled lane following for few seconds once a broken-down vehicle was detected, ensuring a clean and stable transition to car navigation behavior.

 ## Robot Design
 <div align="center">